Featured in...

 Ignoring your DVLA debts is really not a good idea!

-Will a DVLA Fine Affect Your Credit Score?
+Will It Affect Your Credit Score?

 Dealing with DVLA debts can be stressful enough without worrying about your credit file.